wakidurrahman/microservices-with-nodes-and-react/docs/docker/docker-into.md

 -------------
-$ docker exec -it imageId sh
+$ docker exec -it containerId sh
 $ docker run -it busybox sh

 ---------------------